NEOS: the PREMIUM consumer

 The Australian population is split into distinct consumer mindsets:

 - Aspiring NEOs – (26%) 5.3 million

-NEOs are largely metropolitan dwellers, with more of them living in urbanised NEO cities like Melbourne, Sydney, Vancouver (Canada), San Francisco (California) than anywhere else.
+NEOs are largely metropolitan dwellers, with more of them living in urbanized NEO cities like Melbourne, Sydney, Vancouver (Canada), San Francisco (California) than anywhere else.

 And NEOs spend more … and more frequently … than anyone else – typically, 3 times what Traditionals spend.

-The top decile of net wealth is valued at $4.04 trillion – half of all net wealth in Australia.
+In Australia, the top decile of net wealth is valued at $4.04 trillion – half of all net wealth in the country.
 One in five NEOs (19%) are in the top decile, compared to only one in seventeen (6%) Traditionals.
-That 3:1 ratio directly aligns with NEO vs Traditional consumer spending.
+That 3:1 ratio directly aligns with NEO / Traditional consumer spending.